gordonbates/rock_paper_scissors/README.md

 ## - Instructions

-- This shows the user that there is a first to 5 to win the game
+- This shows the user that there is a first to five to win the game.
-- It also shows how the user can start the game
+- It also shows how the user can start the game.

 ## - Game Area

-- User has a choice of 3 inputs to select.
+- User has a choice of three inputs to select.
 A Rock, A Paper or A Scissors.

 # Technology Used